rsdoiel/antenna/science_and_technology.md

 ## Microsoft burnishes green cred by paying Swedes to burn biomass and bury CO<sub>2</sub>

-date: 2025-05-06, updated: 2025-05-06, from: The Register (UK I.T.
+date: 2025-05-06, updated: 2025-05-07, from: The Register (UK I.T.
 News)

-<h4>Schemes like this are just a license to pollute for tech giants, or so critics say</h4> <p>Microsoft has expanded its deal with Stockholm Exergi to buy 500,000 tonnes of permanent carbon removal annually over ten years.
+<h4>Schemes like this are just a license to pollute for tech giants, or so critics say</h4> <p><strong>Updated</strong>  Microsoft has expanded its deal with Stockholm Exergi to buy 500,000 tonnes of permanent carbon removal annually over ten years.
 Critics argue such deals give polluters cover rather than drive real climate action.…</p> <p><!--#include virtual='/data_centre/_whitepaper_textlinks_top.html' --></p>

 <br>